Jungyoonlim/unfold/README.md

 - Jul 23: Try turbosquid to download only the ones with UV maps / alter the src codes for that!

 An Ode to Mark Rothko <3
+'Determined to find agency amid life's challenges, transformed pain into beauty and meaning.'